 Given all that, I’ll repeat and expand upon my take on the three scenarios as to when and how to use results from drug-response genotyping:

-- When you’ve been on medication a while but aren’t happy with the results and/or side
+- Been on medication a while but aren’t happy with the results and/or side effects

 Let’s examine these scenarios one by one.